Whitney Nic James

 Plan Family Check-in’s

-Now, more than ever, it’s important to stay connected to our families in person or virtually.
-Schedule time to check-in with your loved ones daily or at least weekly.
+Now, more than ever, staying connected to our families in person or virtually is essential—schedule time to check in with your loved ones daily or at least weekly.
 Agree on a day and time that works for all parties, and add it to your calendar.
 You can plan an in-person or virtual game night or a quick 5-minute call just to catch up.
 Whatever the case, be intentional about scheduling family time.

 I encourage you to complete these tasks monthly.
-They’re simple and intentional ways for you to enter a new month with ease, great expectation, and gratitude.
+They’re simple and intentional ways to enter a new month with ease, great expectation, and gratitude.

 Filed Under: Lifestyle, Style Tagged With: mjconsistencychallenge, mjconsistencypays